Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter6/starfishCollector/README.md

 Note: any values provided will not be clamped, it is the developer's responsibility to do so.

 **import com.badlogic.gdx.Music** - A Music instance represents a streamed audio file.
 The interface supports pausing, resuming and so on.
-When you are done with using the Music instance you have to dispose it via the dispose() method.
+When you are done using the Music instance you have to dispose it via the dispose() method.

 Music instances are created via Audio.newMusic(FileHandle).